Food

 • Allow to stand uncovered overnight until it dries out.

-• Cut heart marshmallows with cookie cutter dusted with confectioner's sugar.
+• Cut marshmallows in squares or with a cookie cutter dusted with confectioner's sugar.
 Then coat each side with more confectioner's sugar sealing all of the edges.

-• TIP: Try to cut hearts closely to get as many hearts as possible from the recipe.
+• TIP: If using a cookie cutter, cut as many as possible from the recipe.
 I save the extra bits to cut into small miniature marshmallow bits to add to hot cocoa or other recipes.

 • Package in clear bags for gift giving or store in an airtight container.